Rotsuprit/linguistics/_pages/about.md

 ---

 I am a syntactician.
-I am currently an MA student in [Linguistics at the University of Kansas (KU)](https://linguistics.ku.edu), where I am supervised by [John Gluckman](https://www.jgluckman.com/index.html).
+I'm a first-year PhD student in Linguistics at the Massachusetts Institute of Technology (MIT).
+Before joining MIT, I studied for a master's degree [Linguistics at the University of Kansas (KU)](https://linguistics.ku.edu), where I am supervised by [John Gluckman](https://www.jgluckman.com/index.html).
 I work on generative **syntax**.
 I am particularly interested in long-distance dependencies and size of infinitives.
 My master's thesis is on Object Control in Thai.